 4. Lexical Brand Names

-Lexical brand names rely on wordplay for their memorability.
+Lexical names rely on wordplay for their memorability.
 Puns, phrases, compound words, alliteration, onomatopoeia, intentional misspellings, and foreign words are all styles of this popular naming type.

 - Dunkin’ Donuts